-The competition is split into two groups before it starts.
+The competition is split into the number of groups required before it starts.
 There may be athletes with multiple horses in each group but all horses of any one athlete must be in the same group.
-If it is not possible to have two groups of equal size there may be a different number of starters in each group.; OR
+If it is not possible to have groups of equal size there may be a different number of starters in each group; OR

-The competition is run as one single competition and split afterward into two groups and the classification established as follows: the athlete with the best score is the winner of the first group, the athlete with the second best score is the winner of the second group and so on until prizes have been allocated to 25% of the total number of starters.
-NB: In this case separate results must be sent to the FEI for each of the two groups, e.g. results for Competition 1a and for Competition 1b.
+The competition is run as one single competition and split afterward into the number of groups required to ensure that there are no more than 100 starters in any group, and the classification established as follows: the athlete with the best score is the winner of the first group, the athlete with the second best score is the winner of the second group and so on until prizes have been allocated to 25% of the total number of starters.
+NB: In this case separate results must be sent to the FEI for each of the groups, e.g. results for Competition 1a and for Competition 1b (and for Competition 1c if the original Competition was split into three groups).

-In both cases above each group must offer the same amount of prize money.
+In both cases above each group must offer the same amount of prize money as indicated for the original Competition.
 For the avoidance of doubt, it is the number of declared starters in the Competition, not the final number of starters that determines whether the Competition must be split.

-- If there are more than 200 declared starters, the OC must split the Competition into three groups and provide the same percentages of additional prize money as indicated above (100% of original Competition prize money to be provided for each of the three groups if each group has 100 or fewer starters; 133% of original prize money to be provided for each group if any of the three groups has 101-110 starters; 166% of original prize money to be provided for each group if any of the three groups has 111-120 starters). - 3 For CSIO-W Events with a Grand Prix Competition in addition to the FEI World CupTM Competition, the minimum prize money requirements indicated above for the Grand Prix apply only to the FEI World CupTM Competition as it has the status of a Grand Prix; the Grand Prix Competition at such Events cannot offer more prize money than the prize money offered for the FEI World CupTM Competition.
+3 As all FEI World CupTM Competitions have the status of a Grand Prix, the minimum prize money requirements indicated above for the Grand Prix are applicable to the FEI World CupTM Competition.
+For CSIO-W Events with a Grand Prix Competition in addition to the FEI World CupTM Competition, the minimum prize money requirements for the Grand Prix apply only to the FEI World CupTM Competition; the Grand Prix Competition at such Events cannot offer more prize money than the prize money offered for the FEI World CupTM Competition.
 Refer to the FEI Jumping World CupTM rules for details relating to date of implementation of this rule at CSIO-W Events.